THANNAGA/Reset-Networks/README.md

 ![Reset_numerotopy](https://user-images.githubusercontent.com/13241166/141204652-fa07b2f1-b3dd-4043-98e3-dd7da3caf01c.png)

 Number topography is clearly visible on the map of number preferences, and is quantified in the middle plot above, where it can also be seen to emerge quickly during training.
-Topography and neighborhood similarity (right plot) are both quite significantly above the levels obtained for shuffled selectivity maps.
-Also notable is the tendency of subnetworks to specialize for specific numbers, or in the same ballpark.
+Topography and neighborhood similarity (right plot) are both quite significantly above the levels obtained for the same selectivity maps, but shuffled.
+Also notable is the tendency of subnetworks to specialize for specific numbers, or numbers in the same ballpark.

 ### Topography for categorical areas in ventral occipitotemporal cortex [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1RhRNCYmUEr1lppWrtrmoJaPbCv9XQR4X)